Living With Dementia Mental Health Advance Directive

-End of Life Washington and Lisa Brodoff, Esq, are pleased to present our Alzheimer’s and Dementia Mental Health Advance Directive.
+End of Life Washington and Lisa Brodoff, Esq, are pleased to present our Living With Dementia Mental Health Advance Directive.

 This first-of-its-kind advance planning document allows people coping with Alzheimer’s disease and dementia to document their wishes about the inevitable challenges related to living with these illnesses.
 Even if this directive is not legal where you live, you can still use it to document your wishes and provide a guide for your family, health care providers, long-term care providers, and others.